-Japan has provided over €191 million to the EBRD’s donor programmes through bilateral and multilateral funds, making it one of the largest bilateral contributors.
+Japan is a long standing and generous donor to the Bank.
+It has provided over €187 million to the EBRD’s Donor Funds Programme, through bilateral and multilateral funds, making it one of the largest single-country contributors.

 Over €187mn donor funds supporting EBRD operations

 8.52% capital share

-€9.09bn Japan-EBRD investments
+€9.5bn Japan-EBRD investments

 Japanese banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in its countries of operations to foreign confirming banks.
-Through the Programme, the EBRD has supported 197 export and import transactions of Japanese companies totalling €169.3 million.
+Through the Programme, the EBRD has supported 197 and import transactions of Japanese companies.
 Over 800 confirming banks or bank branches participate in the Programme, 16 of which are Japanese.